0foo/geraldine/README.md

 ## Install

 ### Via pypi
-* Pypi is currently locked to new users due to some suspicious stuff going on.
+* As of this writing, pypi is currently locked to new users due to some suspicious stuff going on.

 ### Via wheel (best way)
 * You can pip3 install the wheel file from the dist folder and start using `geri` command.